Recoverability of Ancestral Recombination Graph Topologies: Topology of a tree

-The probability of recovering the full topology decreases rapidly as $n$ increases, so we next consider the probability of partial knowledge of the tree.
-Here, the full topology is required except for the exact placement of $n_0$ internal edges.
-As observed above, internal edges are fixed in the tree by having a mutation between each consecutive coalescence, so an “uncertainty” equates to one missed mutation.
-Figure \ref{fig:missed interior branches} demonstrates two possible trees for $n_0=1$ and $n = 4$: the trees are consistent with the same sample data, and have the same topology apart from the interior branch joining the second sequence to the rest of the tree.
-A mutation at the starred position would fix the reconstructed genealogy to one of these two possibilities.
+The probability of the tree being recoverable decreases rapidly as $n$ increases, so we next consider the probability of the tree being \emph{partially} recoverable: \begin{definition} A tree is \emph{partially recoverable} if all except up to $n_0$ internal edges carry at least one mutation. \end{definition} Figure \ref{fig:missed interior branches} (left and centre panels) demonstrates two possible trees for $n=4$ and $n_0=1$: the trees are consistent with the same sample, and have the same topology apart from the internal edge joining the second sequence to the rest of the tree.
+A mutation at one of the starred positions would fix the reconstructed genealogy to one of these two possibilities.

-We extend the results of the previous section by including $n_0$ as a recursive index to track the number of internal branches that have not undergone at least one mutation.
-By considering the next event backwards in time when $n_f$ out of $n_l$ lineages are in State 2, the equivalent recursion to \eqref{full top known} is
+We extend the results of the previous section by including $n_0$ as a recursive index to track the number of internal edges that have not yet undergone at least one mutation.
+By again considering the next event backwards in time when there are $n_l$ lineages of which $n_f$ are in State 2, the equivalent recursion to \eqref{full_top_known} is